enhsin/p2-trafficSigns/dropout/README.md

 # Adding dropout layer

-Here is my network architecture with dropout.
+Here is my network architecture with dropout added at layer 3.

 | Layer                 |     Description                               |
 |:---------------------:|:---------------------------------------------:|